-Here are eight flawless gallops we snapped during this year’s Great Yorkshire Show ahead of the 2021 renewal of the event, which kicks off tomorrow (13 July)…
+Here are eight flawless gallops we snapped during 2019’s Great Yorkshire Show ahead of the 2021 renewal of the event, which kicks off tomorrow (13 July)…

 1. The Forger

-Libby Robertson pilots the stunning grey gelding to maxi cob victory, picking up a Horse of the Year Show (HOYS) ticket in the process.
+Libby Robertson piloted the stunning grey gelding to maxi cob victory, picking up a Horse of the Year Show (HOYS) ticket in the process.

 2. KBF Crescendo

-The six-year-old mare — champion at last year’s Royal International — is coloured champion with producer Jayne Ross at the helm.
+The then six-year-old mare — champion at 2018’s Royal International — was coloured champion with producer Jayne Ross at the helm.

 3. MHS Charlie Fox

-The novice hunter accolade goes to Aubrey Chapman and this promising five-year-old lightweight, who is ultra-exuberant as he gallops past the grandstand.
+The novice hunter accolade went to Aubrey Chapman and the then five-year-old lightweight, who was ultra-exuberant as he galloped past the grandstand.

 4. Red Rock III

-Tracey Veale’s gorgeous gelding produces two awe-inspiring push-ons with producer Vicky Hesford to scoop the overall cob championship as well as the coloured reserve title.
+Tracey Veale’s gorgeous gelding produced two awe-inspiring push-ons with producer Vicky Hesford to scoop the overall cob championship as well as the coloured reserve title.

 5. Waitwith Texas Star

-Jennifer Cowan gears up the Welsh section A gelding before galloping to the overall HOYS small breeds championship.
+Jennifer Cowan geared up the Welsh section A gelding before galloping to the overall HOYS small breeds championship.

 6. Brookdale Limited Edition

-The Mears family’s prolific maxi cob took the ladies’ class with producer Danielle Heath, who is all smiles aboard the victorious grey.
+The Mears family’s prolific maxi cob took the ladies’ class with producer Danielle Heath, who was all smiles aboard the victorious grey.

 7. View Point

-The reigning HOYS hunter champion lowers and goes for producer Rob Walker as he secures the open hunter title.
-This was the eighth time Robert has won the Great Yorkshire hunter championship.
+The then reigning HOYS hunter champion lowered and went for producer Rob Walker as he secured the open hunter title.
+This was the eighth time Robert won the Great Yorkshire hunter championship.

 8. Dyffryngwy Sir Picasso

-The Mountain and Moorland supreme is clinched by the HOYS-winning Welsh cob, who is in perfect sync with his owner/rider Emma Boardman.
+The Mountain and Moorland supreme was clinched by the HOYS-winning Welsh cob, who was in perfect sync with his owner/rider Emma Boardman.